Los 40 USA

 For example, if a goal has been scored, the video assistants will check whether the strike should be disallowed for offside by the scorer, or by another attacking player earlier in the build-up.
 Other things they need to look for include any fouls by the attacking team and, potentially, whether the ball went out of play during the move that led to the goal.

-If VAR believes a major error has been made, they can ask the on-field referee to go over to the pitchside monitor to re-watch the incident.
+If the officials in the video booth believe a major error has been made, they can ask the on-field referee to go over to the pitchside monitor to re-watch the incident.
 When it comes to factual, interpretation-free decisions such as offsides, though, VAR will just tell the referee what has happened, without the need for a pitchside review.

 Additional 3D tool for offsides

-The video officials now have semi-automated 3D technology, known as the SOAT system, to help them make offside decisions more quickly.
-In UEFA competitions, it is the assistant VAR who focuses on offsides calls.
+Since the 2022/23 Champions League season, video assistants have been provided with semi-automated 3D technology, known as the SOAT system, to help them make offside decisions more quickly.

 See also: